 Colmslie Beach Reserve project - stage two

-Brisbane City Council is pleased to announce that it has chosen the concept design for new integrated playground artwork as part of stage two park upgrade works at Colmslie Beach Reserve, Murarrie.
+Brisbane City Council is pleased to announce that stage two park upgrade works at Colmslie Beach Reserve, Murarrie are now complete.

 This project is part of Council's commitment to creating more to see and do in a clean and green Brisbane, with more opportunities to enjoy Brisbane's beautiful climate and connect with family and friends in the places that make our city great.